paulbrodersen/somnotate/README.md

 experienced sleep researchers to show that Somnotate was able to match the human consensus better than any individual expert in testing.
-However, for the purpose of training, using a single manual annotation per recording is fine, as even if a large fraction of the data used for training is deliberately mislabelled (up to 50% of all epochs), Somnotate's performance during testing is unaffected.
+However, for the purpose of training, using a single manual annotation per recording is fine.
+When we tested Somnotate's robustness to errors in the training data, performance was unaffected, even if a large fraction of the data used for training was deliberately mislabelled (up to 50% of all epochs).

 ### Operating System and Computational Hardware Requirements